 Take a five minute walk from the resort to Governor’s Square to find some of the most popular stores amongst our guests.
 For tropical must-haves and some of Cayman's most creative and coveted fine jewelry, there is Balaclava.
 Funky Monkey offers fun and unique active wear that are also highly liked, along with the island famous Tortuga Liquor store.

 Especially designed for children, the Harbour Club Shop is located on the ground floor of the resort side near Starfish Cay, offerings a variety of unique children’s toys, books, bathing suits and clothing for little ones of all sizes.
 Logo Ritz-Carlton Items for adults ad kids are found here as well.
 Watersports is also located in Harbour Shop.
-Open Daily – 8 a.m. – 5:30 p.m.
+Open Daily - 8 a.m. - 7 p.m. (from September 3 to October 15)

 Contact: (345) 815-4141